 Video: Top 10 Plays of the Week

-See the best plays from the country last week.
+See the best of the best from America last week.

 The backbone of any strong high school athletic program, no matter the sport, is strong leadership among the student-athletes.
 I have spoken with many coaches from many states over the course of many years who have told me that their best teams were not always the most talented teams, but they were the teams with the best leadership.
 Not leadership from the coaching staff, but leadership from the kids.

 Why is leadership among team members so important?